Fadhaa/Distance-Learning-exams/README.md

 #The result of the code is a latex code and saved as text file. copy and paste the saved txt file to latex terminal and execute the code.
-It will generate a pdf file as belo
+It will generate a pdf file as below